 Bilateral Economic Relations

-Kyrgyzstan exports antimony, mercury, rare-earth metals, and chemical products to the United States.
-It imports grain, medicine and medical equipment, vegetable oil, paper products, rice, machinery, agricultural equipment, and meat from the United States.
+Kyrgyzstan exports apparel, textiles, and chemical products to the United States.
+It imports merchandise, machinery, electronics, and food products from the United States.
 U.S. direct investment in Kyrgyzstan is concentrated in the hotel and telecommunications sectors.
 Kyrgyzstan has signed a bilateral investment treaty with the United States.
 The treaty on double taxation that was signed by the United States and the Soviet Union remains in effect between the United States and Kyrgyzstan.
 Kyrgyzstan also signed a trade and investment framework agreement with the United States and other Central Asian countries establishing a regional forum to discuss ways to improve investment climates and expand trade within Central Asia.

 Kyrgyzstan's Membership in International Organizations